sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 #### Including ActiveRecord

-As noted earlier, ActiveRecord is a gem and since we're building an app with a bunch of gems using Bundler.
+As noted earlier, ActiveRecord is a gem and since we're building an app with a bunch of gems using Bundler, let's look at the Gemfile.

 **Gemfile**